 assessor means a licensed auditor who has been approved by an accredited body to assess and attest to the competence of a prospective licensed auditor.

-Australian professional accounting body means The Institute of Chartered Accountants of Australia, The Association of Authorised Public Accountants and CPA Australia Limited.
+Australian professional accounting body means Chartered Accountants of Australia and New Zealand, The Association of Authorised Public Accountants and CPA Australia Limited.

 CPA means an auditor who is a certified professional accountant in the United States of America.